Instructor Chris Radnedge's Journey of Self Development

-The traditional method as taught by Fei and now Brett and myself in the Academy’s Wu Dao Gong classes is very efficient at strengthening and opening the joints.
+The traditional method as taught by Fei and now Brett and myself in the Academy’s Wu Dao Gong classes are very efficient at strengthening and opening the joints.
 The emphasis is on training single movements to perfect them.
-This takes longerand involves more time and patience.
-Repetition is the key.”
+This takes longer and involves more time and patience.
+Repetition is key.”

 Tai Chi Training

 The internal martial arts, of which Tai Chi is the most well known and most widely practised, are based on the concept of qi.
 The other two classical internal styles are Xing Yi Quan (Form Mind Boxing) and Ba Gua Zhang (Eight Trigram Palm).
 All of the theory and movements in these arts are concerned with building this energy in the human body, learning how to move it, how to balance it, how to apply it in healing, stress reduction, meditation and the power generation needed for self defence.

 Chris says, “My previous teachers seemed to have a lot of respect for Tai Chi exponents.
 They valued the softness its practitioners possessed and the internal power they could generate.
 I was curious about how it worked and believed at the time that qi was what gave it its power.
 Qigong was the way that I knew qi was gained and I had a huge interest in meditation.
 I later found that I was not wrong in how the power was generated in Tai Chi, but my concept of what that means is more real now.